Home

 Q. What are the marking criteria for piano exams?

-A. In AB exams, the pass mark is 100 out of 150.
+A. In ABRSM exams, the pass mark is 100 out of 150, 120 marks for Merit and 130 marks for Distinction.
 Marks are given for technical competence, musical understanding and communication through the music.

-For marking criteria in more detail, please see:
+For ABRSM marking criteria and performance tips in more detail, please see:

 Q. How do I register for exams?

+Graded exam registration for associated board exams is online only and available at sg.abrsm.org/en/home.
 You may register through your piano teacher, your music school, as a parent or as a candidate.
-You may also register online for associated board exams at www.abrsm.org.

 Tel: 6339 2624